The Gospel of John

 • He doubled down on his denial when questioned again.
 (John 18:26-27, NLT) Passionate—but fundamentally flawed!

-Thrive: Ask God to give you greater passion.
+Take A Moment: Ask God to give you greater passion.
 Pray for self-control and wisdom, too—but if you are like me, you probably need more passion than the other two.

-Bible Worship
+Bible Idolatry

-The Very Real Danger of Bibliolatry
+The Clear And Present Danger of Bibliolatry

-Enduring Truth // John 5:39-40
+Moments With God // John 5:39-40

 You search the Scriptures because you think they give you eternal life.
 But the Scriptures point to me!
 Yet you refuse to come to me to receive this life.

-Yet Bible reading, journaling and Scripture memory alone aren’t enough.
-In fact, there is a very real danger lurking in the practice of a daily quiet time that will lead to even greater distance from God than not reading at all: Love of Scripture without love of God.
+Yet Bible reading, journaling, and Scripture memory alone aren’t enough.
+In fact, there is a very real danger lurking in the practice of a daily quiet time that will lead to an even greater distance from God than not reading at all: Love of Scripture without love of God.
 That is what we might call bibliolatry.

-Bibliolatry occurs when we acquire biblical knowledge without spiritual discernment; when our study of the Word is not commensurate to our obedience of the Word; when our love for Scripture exceeds our love for God, and correspondingly, love for our fellow man; when pride in our practice of Bible reading leads to a false sense of righteousness; and when the spiritual discipline of quiet time becomes a work of law rather than an offering of grace.
+Bibliolatry occurs when we acquire biblical knowledge without spiritual discernment; when our study of the Word is not commensurate to our obedience of the Word; when our love for Scripture exceeds our love for God, and correspondingly, love for our fellow man; when pride in our methodology of Bible study leads to a false sense of righteousness; and when the spiritual discipline of quiet time becomes a work of law rather than an offering of grace.
 When that occurs, in effect, we are worshiping the Bible rather than the God of the Bible.

 There are far too many “Christians” who read the Bible little, if at all.
 That is an unfortunate blight on the modern church.
 Yet there is another segment of believers, much smaller, but in deeper spiritual danger, who have been lulled into a sort of spiritual smugness because they fancy themselves as “people of the Word” or because, as they happily proclaim, the church they attend really “teaches” the Word.